raoufkeskes/Higgs-Boson-Machine-Learning-Challenge-by-ATLAS/README.md

 ## Results
 trained/validated on ( 250 000 examples ) tested on ( 550 000 examples )

-our final submitted KAGGLE score is    : 3.54272
+our final lately submitted kaggle score is    : 3.54272

 the winner has a score of                     : 3.80581

 ## how to test it
 1)  Install lightGBM following these instructions : https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html